HimanshuJo/AtCoder/abc/206/README.md

     - use long integers whenever you are not sure about the possible range of some value, \*unless you are running short on memory

 - D:
-    - `const int MAXA = 200200;` is often safer than `const int MAXA = 200000;`
+    - `const int MAXA = 200200;` is safer than `const int MAXA = 200000;`
-    - whenever you write some code twice, make it a template and save it to yor library
+    - whenever you write some code twice, make it a template and save it to your library
     - disjoint set union is useful for graph connectivity problems

 - E: